-Porsche to compete in Formula E
+Motor racing-Porsche to compete in Formula E

-FRANKFURT (Reuters) - Porsche said on Friday it would leave the top category of Le Mans, LMP1, at the end of the season and instead start competing in the Formula E electric-car racing championship in 2019.
+FRANKFURT, July 28 (Reuters) - Porsche said on Friday it would leave the top category of Le Mans, LMP1, at the end of the season and instead start competing in the Formula E electric-car racing championship in 2019.

 "Entering Formula E and achieving success in this category are the logical outcomes of our Mission E," Development Chief Michael Steiner said in a statement.

-Porsche has already taken the first steps toward developing its own Formula E racing car this year, the group said.
+Porsche has already taken the first steps towards developing its own Formula E racing car this year, the group said.
+(Reporting by Maria Sheahan; Editing by Clarence Fernandez)